grapa-dev/grapa/README.md

 ### $net
 Provides a socket library, cross functional with all platforms supported.
 Functions include type, mac, interfaces, connect, listen, onlisten, disconnect, host, send, recieve, nrecieve, onrecieve.

+Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...esure thread safe by using lock/unlock (any variable can be used for lock/unlock).

 ### $thread
 Provides a thread library, cross functional with all platforms supported.
 Functions include type, trylock, lock, unlock, wait, signal, waiting, start, stop, started, suspend, resume, suspended.

+Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...esure thread safe by using lock/unlock (any variable can be used for lock/unlock).

 ## Custom Types
 Create custome types using the class routine.
 The underlying structure is a $LIST where variables are stored, and the class can inherit other classes, including system types/classes (each system type is initiated as a class instance).